 Operating in today’s omni business environment requires a supply chain it for purpose.
 The optimal structure is fully integrated with the front-end of the business and possesses the flexibility and agility to react to constant change in customer needs and market dynamics.

-Erich L Gampenrieder, Head of Global Operations, KPMG in Germany, refers to this as ‘demand-driven, supply chain 2.0’.
+Erich L. Gampenrieder, Head of Global Operations, KPMG in Germany, refers to this as ‘demand-driven, supply chain 2.0’.
 “Technology is enabling supply chain 2.0, but it is the rising expectations of consumers that are really driving it forward,” says Gampenrieder.
-“For some time, companies have focused purely on generating cost efficiencies, but they now realise that the main purpose of supply chains is to balance cost with keeping their customers happy and provide a better consumer experience.”
+“For some time, companies have focused purely on generating cost efficiencies, but they now realize that the main purpose of supply chains is to balance cost with keeping their customers happy and provide a better consumer experience.”
 In Gampenrieder’s view, only a small minority of companies has achieved this level of supply chain sophistication.

 Although executives acknowledge the need to move to demand driven supply chains, it is easier said than one.
 When asked what factors were most critical to building a successful omni business, the omni leaders in the study ranked having ‘agile and demand-driven supply chains’ and ‘full integration between front- and back-end systems’, as two of the top three criteria.
 However, for a quarter of the omni leaders, these two criteria also presented a significant challenge.

 Andrew Underwood, Head of Supply Chain for KPMG in the UK,